 3. Find ways to pass the time.

-Whether your school/dorm is closed, you’re working from home, or you’re on lockdown, you’re probably starting to get a little stir crazy.
+Whether your uni is closed, you’re working from home, or you’re on lockdown, you’re probably starting to get a little stir crazy.
 Now’s the perfect time to catch up on your favorite Netflix series, read a book (or 2 or 3), try a new recipe, learn a language or a new instrument, orstart an at-home workout routine.
 Check out Buzzfeed’s guide to preparing for the Coronavirus, and tune into Instagram, Snapchat, and other online communities where people are rallying together.

-Utilize every resource you have, but don’t overdo it.
+Utilise every resource you have, but don’t overdo it.
 There’s a lot of information out there, and it can be really overwhelming.
 Be aware that some of it is false, too.

 For the most up-to-date and accurate information, we recommend going directly to the CDC’s website or your most trusted news outlet.

-5. Keep calm and know this will pass.
+5. Keep calm and know this will pass

 Look at it this way: Social-distancing and quarantines are tough, but they’re also an opportunity to improve yourself and take a break from everyday life.
 Take this time to catch up with friends and family via FaceTime or other electronic means.
 This will help keep your mind off the virus, and most importantly, it will remind you that you’re not alone.